Xynous/Oxide-Installer/README.md

 # Development status:

-The project is still in development and possibly will be until I run out of features to implement, feel I done enough on this project for a functional simple use or I have moved onto a new project idea (as I quite a few ideas flowing in my head :D).
+The project is still in development and possibly will be until I run out of features to implement, feel I done enough on this project for a functional simple use or I have moved onto a new project idea (as I quite a few ideas flowing in my head).

 # Planned features: